NLnetLabs/cascade/doc/manual/source/quick-start.rst

             cascade --config /etc/cascade/config.toml --state /var/lib/cascade/state.db

 Defining policy
 ---------------

 After configuring Cascade, you can begin adding zones.
 Cascade supports zones sourced from a local file or fetched from another name server using XFR.

+..
+Note:: No TSIG or passthrough support yet.

+   The current version of Cascade does not yet support TSIG authenticated XFR nor can it pass through a signed zone intact, any DNSSEC records will be stripped from the zone before signing.
+We expect to add support for these features soon.

 Zones take a lot of their settings from policy.